All Episodes

 Nine years ago, we were attacked.

-Barack Obama cannot constitutionally, he's not capable of telling the truth.
+Barack Obama cannot, constitutionally, he's not capable of telling the truth.

-He has increased the deficit not by twice, not by three times, but by four times, and it was not necessary.
+He has increased the deficit not by twice, not by three times, but by four times.

 Barack Obama was the most liberal member of the Senate when he was there, so reported by the National Journal.

-And he's just folks, he's just incapable of being honest.
+And he's just, folks, he's just incapable of being honest.

-More than three times the record of the previous year.
+Last year's deficit surged to $1.42 trillion, more than three times the record of the previous year.

-An imbalance of uh 454.8 billion set in 2008.
+An imbalance of $454.8 billion said in 2008.

-So Bush's last year budget deficit, 454.8 billion.
+So Bush's last year budget deficit, $454.8 billion.

-Obama's budget deficit last year was 1.42 trillion.
+Obama's budget deficit last year was $1.42 trillion.

 It's a lie through and through.

-He has added one trillion dollars.
+He has added $1 trillion.

 You did this, President Obama, not Bush, not the Republicans.